idarlm/imt3603-project/Reports/Marthe.md

 - Trigger group
 Another smart script that me and my puzzle-partner in the group integrated were TriggerGroup.
 This script listenes for an event from several triggers, before it is allowed to fire an event itself.
 - Linking objects to puzzle files
+- What is good code?
+Reusable (rotate on event + animate on event), Understandable.
 - Puzzle integration
 - Prefabs made from the other prefabs, easy to put inside the world